-Church staff and volunteers should listen to disclosures where confidentiality and privacy can be guaranteed and interruptions avoided.
+Church staff and volunteers should listen to disclosures where confidentiality and privacy can be guaranteed, and interruptions avoided.
 Some victims and survivors may want a quiet place while others may need suitably public places which are visible to others because this makes them feel safe.
-If the conversation is planned then it is preferable to allow victims and survivors to choose the location and time.
+If the conversation is planned, then it is preferable to allow victims and survivors to choose the location and time.
 Care should be exercised to avoid locations which might trigger negative emotions for the victim or survivor.
-If the disclosure is spontaneous, the person disclosing abuse should be asked if they would like to speak in a more private space.
+If the disclosure is spontaneous, the person disclosing abuse should be asked if they would like to relocate to a space where confidence can be maintained (this does not override code of conduct standards).